bashog/DrimGame2022/README.md

 `Ridge` regression addresses some of the problems of Ordinary Least Squares by imposing a penalty on the size of the coefficients.
 The ridge coefficients minimize a penalized residual sum of squares:
 $$\min_{w} || X w - y||_2^2 + \alpha ||w||_2^2$$

-The complexity parameter $\alpha \ge 0$ controls the amount of shrinkage: the larger the value of $\alpha$, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.

 ### Lasso

 The `Lasso` is a linear model that estimates sparse coefficients.
 It is useful in some contexts due to its tendency to prefer solutions with fewer non-zero coefficients, effectively reducing the number of features upon which the given solution is dependent.
-For this reason, Lasso and its variants are fundamental to the field of compressed sensing.
-Under certain conditions, it can recover the exact set of non-zero coefficients.

-Mathematically, it consists of a linear model with an added regularization term.
-The objective function to minimize is:

 $$\min_{w} { \frac{1}{2n_{\text{samples}}} ||X w - y||_2 ^ 2 + \alpha ||w||_1}$$

 ### Elastic Net

 `ElasticNet` is a linear regression model trained with both $\ell_1$ and $\ell_2$-norm regularization of the coefficients.
-This combination allows for learning a sparse model where few of the weights are non-zero like Lasso, while still maintaining the regularization properties of Ridge.
-We control the convex combination of $\ell_1$ and $\ell_2$ using the l1_ratio parameter.

 Elastic-net is useful when there are multiple features that are correlated with one another.
-Lasso is likely to pick one of these at random, while elastic-net is likely to pick both.

-A practical advantage of trading-off between Lasso and Ridge is that it allows Elastic-Net to inherit some of Ridge’s stability under rotation.

-The objective function to minimize is in this case:
 $$\min_{w} { \frac{1}{2n_{\text{samples}}} ||X w - y||_2 ^ 2 + \alpha \rho ||w||_1 +
 \frac{\alpha(1-\rho)}{2} ||w||_2 ^ 2}$$

-The class ElasticNetCV can be used to set the parameters alpha ($\alpha$) and l1_ratio ($\rho$) by cross-validation.

 ### XGBRegressor